TheRealAnonymous008/quartz/content/details/computer science/software engineering/design patterns/Dependency Injection.md

 ![[Dependency Injection.png]]<figcaption> Image from: Venderjoe https://commons.wikimedia.org/wiki/File:W3sDesign_Dependency_Injection_Design_Pattern_UML.jpg </figcaption>

 # Motivation
-* By using dependency injection we reduce the amount of coupling between entities.
+* By using dependency injection we reduce the amount of [[Cohesion and Coupling|coupling]] between entities.
 An object only needs to know about the interface it depends on.
 * Separation of concerns between how an object is made and how it is used.
 We offload initialization somewhere else.
 * Modularity in design.
 Because of a lack of coupling, we can modify the dependencies as needed without having to change the object.
 * Inversion of control